Public funeral for Shane MacGowan to take place in Ireland

 MacGowan’s public funeral mass, which will be livestreamed, will take place at St Mary’s of the Rosary Church in Nenagh at 3.30pm.

-Irish President Michael D Higgins is expected to attend alongside stars such as Jonny Depp and Nick Cave.
+Irish President Michael D Higgins is expected to attend alongside stars such as Johnny Depp and Nick Cave.

 Following the funeral mass, the public will also have the opportunity to pay their respects as the funeral cortege moves through Nenagh town centre from Church Road to Market Cross.